 Step 3.
 Appeal to the Dean.
 If a student wishes to appeal a grade further, he or she must submit a written request to the dean of the school or college in which the course was offered, with copies to the chair (or director) of the department and to the chair of the department in which the student is majoring (if different), within seven days following the end of the 15-day time period in Step 2.
 (In the case of a graduate student, this written appeal must be sent to the dean of the Graduate School.)
 The dean will then take action to have a Grade Appeal function appear within the student's (and instructor's, chair's, and dean's) myOleMiss portal.
 An email will be sent to each party, explaining that they are able to enter or upload the basis for the appeal/denial, including attaching pertinent correspondence and materials.
 The department chair must enter copies of correspondence and other pertinent material within five days of receiving this email.
 The dean must render a written decision within 15 days of receipt of the appeal.
 Step 4.
 Appeal to Academic Appeals Committee.
-Either the student or the instructor, must be submitted to the vice chancellor for academic affairs (provost) via the myOleMiss Grade Appeal function within 15 days of the receipt of the dean's decision.
+Either the student or the instructor may request a review by the Academic Appeals Committee.
+A written request, including the student's name, ID, the course/section, and instructor, must be submitted to the vice chancellor for academic affairs (provost) via the myOleMiss Grade Appeal function within 15 days of the receipt of the dean's decision.
 The Academic Appeals Committee will then review the information provided to reach a recommendation.